kellybhering/overliest_positive_finder/README.md

 Now you just have to use the command ```ruby app.rb``` to run it or ```bundle exec rspec``` to run the tests.

+# How to extend it?

+This app is prepared to work with others review sites.
+To implement a new you, it's as simples as:

+    1-) Configuring the new site on config/application.rb 2-) Implementing its scraper
+    3-) Implementing its HTML to Hash and Hash to Review converters 4-) Implementing its Review representation with to_s defined 5-) Implementing its score calculator
+    6-) Calling OverliestPositiveReviewsFinder.call with passing the new review site configuration

 # Improvements needed

-1-) Parameterize score rules outside the file code
-2-) Error handling ^^
+    1-) Parameterize score rules outside the file code 2-) Error handling
     3-) Parameterize how many reviews are going to be printed 4-) Check why VCR is not working properly
-5-) Print review's detailed rating